spacetelescope/mirage/docs/index.rst

 1. Through the use of :ref:`source catalog files <source_catalogs>`
 2. Extraction from a fits file containing a :ref:`distortion-free image <mosaic_input>` (e.g. HUDF, GOODS, CANDELS, etc)

-For WFSS observations, multiple seed images and optional input spectra are then fed into the `disperser software <https://github.com/npirzkal/NIRCAM_Gsim>`_, which simulates the effects of the grism by dispersing the signal from the astronomical sources, creating a “grism seed image”.
+For WFSS observations, multiple seed images or optional input spectra are then fed into the `disperser software <https://github.com/npirzkal/NIRCAM_Gsim>`_, which simulates the effects of the grism by dispersing the signal from the astronomical sources, creating a “grism seed image”.

 Dark Current Preparation
 ++++++++++++++++++++++++